 Grand Ridge Road is one of the great tourist drives of Victoria.
 For about 40kms it winds its way along the ridge of the Strzelecki Ranges, providing stunning views of the beautiful green hills and natural environment.

 Grand Ridge Road, is one of those incredible opportunities for the journey and the destination to intertwined and offer visitors a journey and a destination that exceeds all expectations.

 Enjoy the day out, or the weekend and take a road trip, the sights are well worth the drive and the discoveries you find along the way, lead to a surprise around every corner.

 - Start/Finish: Starting from the Warragul-Korumburra Road, about 10kms south of Warragul, with the road finishing the rural town of Mirboo North

-- Time: It can take about 6 hours from start to finish, but you can plan shorter sections, or spread the journey over the weekend.
+- Time: It can take a few hours from start to finish, but you can plan shorter sections, or spread the journey over the weekend.

 - Effort: No effort required, just relax and enjoy the drive